Fayetteville man missing in Bladen County state park found dead

 FAYETTEVILLE, N.C.
 (WTVD) --Jesse Sgro, 22, the man who vanished a week ago at Singletary Lake State Park in Bladen County was found dead Saturday.

-He was found in the middle of the lake several hundred yards from both the pier and the far shoreline, a state parks spokesperson said.
+He was found in the middle of the lake several hundred yards from both the pier and the far shoreline, Katie Hall, a state parks spokesperson said.

 Sgro's body was found in about 12 to 14 feet of water.

-The spokesperson said Sgro had removed some articles of clothing, apparently in an effort to swim.
+Hall said Sgro had removed some articles of clothing, apparently in an effort to swim.

 Sgro's family had come down to assist with the search.